MartinDM/jekyll-now/_posts/2020-05-22-thirty-four.md

 4. If what you're cultivating is against *accepted advice*, culturally-normalised behaviour, or *'wisdom'*, you can be sure you're on the right lines to success; if it was easy or clear, they'd all be doing it!

 5. We are what we (repeatedly) pay attention to.
-Having control over attention now is to control our future results.

-6. We are what we (repeatedly) pay attention to.
 Having control over attention *now* is to control our future results.

-7. Life is frantic; and as long as it involves interaction with others, does not afford us the time we need to parse the input from others; to *unpack* the desires it awakens in us to understand ourselves better by our reflection in others; to ask just what *did* we think of that?
+6. Life is frantic; and as long as it involves interaction with others, does not afford us the time we need to parse the input from others; to *unpack* the desires it awakens in us to understand ourselves better by our reflection in others; to ask just what *did* we think of that?
 Making time to do that reflective work then becomes important if we are to better understand ourselves.
 We shouldn't underestimate the degree to which we *might not* fully understand ourselves from our otherwise limited perspective.

-8. The 'Chimp' in us needs to be acknowledged if we are to tame it and temper its effect on our life and relationships.
+7. The 'Chimp' in us needs to be acknowledged if we are to tame it and temper its effect on our life and relationships.
 The Chimp will prevent us taking action on ambition, will insist on success and happiness in rigid terms.
 The Chimp will seek to reframe situations as personal attack, if we unknowingly allow it to respond first.
 Understand and arrest the Chimp!

-9. Taking responsibility means recognising when we need help, and seek this from the right source.
+8. Taking responsibility means recognising when we need help, and seek this from the right source.
 We can select *Advisors*; those whose opinion we value and whom we trust.
 Remember people will seldom volunteer the advice we most need, and we are wise to listen to advice from our Advisors!

-10. Most people don't have any more of an idea in any given situation than you do.
+9. Most people don't have any more of an idea in any given situation than you do.
 Recognising this for the first time is frightening and marks becoming an adult.
-We must develop our moral code to guide our *own* judgements and decisions, else we can't be at peace.
+We must develop our moral code and bravery to guide our *own* judgements and decisions, else we can't be at peace.

-11. Related, is the idea that we delegate personal authority and *permission* to others at the peril of our own agency and ownership of our own decisions.
+10. Related, is the idea that we delegate personal authority and *permission* to others at the peril of our own agency and ownership of our own decisions.
 We should seek advice (see #6), but the more we rely on others, the more we disempower ourselves and our ability to stand by our value system.

-12. Be nice to everyone on the way up; you'll see them on the way down.
+11. Be nice to everyone on the way up; you'll see them on the way down.
 You will come down.

 13. What you eat is one of the most powerful levers we have on almost every other aspect of your goals in life.
 Habituate it to automate it towards what will support you.